-• Versant Power MPD OATT Order 676-I Compliance Filing (ER21-2498)
+Versant Power MPD OATT Order 676-I Compliance Filing (ER21-2498)

-On July 23, 2021, Versant Power filed proposed revisions to Section 4 of the Versant Power Open Access Transmission Tariff For Maine Public District (the "MPD OATT") to incorporate by reference certain of the revisions required by Order 676-1 and requested waiver of certain of those standards that are not applicable to MPD and/or the MPD OATT.
+On July 23, 2021, Versant Power filed proposed revisions to Section 4 of the Versant Power Open Access Transmission Tariff for Maine Public District (the "MPD OATT") to incorporate by reference certain of the revisions required by Order 676-I and requested waiver of certain of those standards that are not applicable to MPD and/or the MPD OATT.
 Comments on this filing were due on or before August 13, 2021; none were filed.
-This matter remains pending before the FERC.
+Subsequently, on November 1, 2021, Versant submitted amendments to its July 23 compliance filing to include revised and new WEQ standards identified in the Order 676-I Errata Notice but not included in the July 23, 2021 filing.
+Comments on the amendment filing were due on or before December 1, 2021; none were filed.
+This matter is again pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).